Yorikatsu Tsujiko: Racing career

 For 2024, Tsujiko remained with Ponos Racing to race in both the Formula Regional Japanese Championship and Porsche Carrera Cup Japan, whilst also continuing in the SRO Japan Cup with Comet Racing.
 In the former, Tsujiko took his maiden series podium by finishing third in race three at Okayama, whereas in Carrera Cup Japan, he scored a best result of ninth at the same venue.
 Racing in the Am class in Japan Cup, Tsujiko won both races at Suzuka in class and scored one more overall podium to finish runner-up in the Am standings.

 In 2025, Tsujiko remained in the SRO Japan Cup as Ponos Racing entered the series and also partook in the Suzuka 1000 km with the same team.
 In Japan Cup, Tsujiko won at Okayama and Suzuka on his way to runner-up in both the GT3 overall and Pro-Am standings.

-Tsujiko will remain with Ponos Racing, which will run in a collaboration with K2 R&D, to race in the 2025–26 Asian Le Mans Series for his debut in endurance prototypes, in which he will compete in the LMP2 class.
+Tsujiko remained with Ponos Racing, which ran in a collaboration with K2 R&D, to race in the 2025–26 Asian Le Mans Series for his debut in endurance prototypes, in which he competed in the LMP2 class.
+Following the demise of the K&2 partnership ahead of the UAE rounds, United Autosports maintained the team's cars for the final two rounds, in which Tsujiko scored his only points of the season at the finale in Abu Dhabi.
+For the rest of 2026, Tsujiko remained with his team to continue in the SRO Japan Cup.
+Racing in the GT3 Am class alongside Yusuke Yamasaki, the pair took class wins at Fuji and Okayama to secure runner-up honours.